New Brighton, Minnesota: Education

-Four public schools are located in New Brighton: Bel Air Elementary School, Sunnyside Elementary, Highview Middle School, and Irondale High School; additionally, until 2005, when it was converted into a community education center, there was a fifth public school located in New Brighton: Pike Lake Kindergarten Center, now known as Pike Lake Education Center.
-All of these schools are part of the Mounds View Public Schools (District 621).
+Four public schools are in New Brighton: Bel Air Elementary School, Sunnyside Elementary, Highview Middle School, and Irondale High School; additionally, until 2005, when it was converted into a community education center, there was a fifth public school in New Brighton: Pike Lake Kindergarten Center, now known as Pike Lake Education Center.
+All these schools are part of the Mounds View Public Schools (District 621).

-Nearby private high schools attended by residents include Totino-Grace in Fridley, Minnehaha Academy in Minneapolis, or Breck School in Golden Valley.
+Nearby private high schools attended by residents include Totino-Grace in Fridley, Minnehaha Academy in Minneapolis, and Breck School in Golden Valley.
 High school students in a portion of eastern New Brighton attend nearby Mounds View High School.
 A small fraction of New Brighton students attend Wilshire Park Elementary and Saint Anthony Village Middle and High Schools in nearby Saint Anthony Village, as part of New Brighton is served by ISD 282.

-References in popular culture

-In the 1993 film In the Line of Fire, assassin-in-training Mitch Leary (John Malkovich) pretends to be from Minneapolis.
-He is unprepared when asked by a Minneapolitan which high school he attended.
-Leary answers "New Brighton High School".
-The questioner replies that there is no New Brighton High School, but she can't remember the name of the high school in New Brighton.
-This exchange proves to be important to the plot.

-New Brighton was the based location on an episode of the true crime drama Fear Thy Neighbor, in the episode "Nightmare Next Door."